 - leave to cool completely, then peel and chop into chunks

-- add salt and pepper, mustard, mayo and yogurt to the yolks, and mix well to combine
+- add salt and pepper, mustard, mayo and chopped dill, then mix well

-NOTE! you can use mayo only for the dressing, it's entirely optional to add yogurt.
+NOTE! you can use half mayo and half yogurt for the dressing, it's entirely optional to add yogurt.

 - refrigerate for at least 1 hour before serving

-Another delicious potato salad is my Olivier Salad (Russian Potato Salad).
+Another delicious potato salad is my Russian Potato Salad.
 A bit different than a traditional potato salad, but equally yummy and as easy to make.
 And a big favourite with us too.

 - 2 spring onions

-Place the potatoes in a large pan and cover with plenty of water.
+- Place the potatoes and eggs in a large pan and cover with plenty of water.

-Add some salt to the water and boil on a medium to high heat until tender, this might take about 20-30 minutes depending on size of the potatoes.
+- Add some salt to the water and boil on a medium to high heat for 5-6 minutes until the eggs are cooked, then remove them and continue to boil the eggs until tender - this might take about 20-30 minutes depending on size of the potatoes.

-Chop the whites and add them to the potatoes.
+- Peel and chop the eggs and add them to the potatoes.